(This post was originally featured on Meetothermums.com)

 Like many other mums, I’m on the quest for that perfect work-life balance and have chosen to do freelance social media management during the evenings, with the aim of building it up to a level where I can eventually work from home rather than having to go into an office every day.

 A few friends have commented to me that they wish they could also find genuine work from home jobs that they could do on a freelance or self-employed basis from the comfort of their sofa, and it got me thinking about ideas for jobs you can do from home.
 Here are my suggestions…

 Disclosure: This post contains some affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 There are all sorts of things you can do if you are good with the written word.
-You could write blog posts for other people, write website content for businesses, proofreading, and plenty of general typing jobs from home.
+Freelance writing jobs include writing blog posts for other people, writing website content for businesses, proofreading, and plenty of general typing jobs from home.
 Freelance copywriters are in high demand, so make sure you sign up to a freelance website for writers to find businesses looking for your services.

 More and more small businesses are hiring Virtual Assistants to help out with admin rather than employing someone to work in the office.
-You might be asked to monitor emails, do a bit of data entry, or process payments.
+You might be asked to monitor emails, do a data entry job, or process payments.
 All of which can be great jobs for working mums who want to work from home doing freelance admin jobs.

 If you’re creative then designing logos, flyers or creating websites is the perfect job to do from home.
-It’s quite a competitive area but a good online portfolio will win you clients.
+Being a freelance designer is quite a competitive area but a good online portfolio will win you clients.
 You’ll need to pay out for software such as Adobe Photoshop initially but should recoup your costs fairly quickly.

 If you’re clever enough to speak more than one language you could provide translating services to a number of businesses in a wide range of industries.
 This is a real specialist subject so pays well.